2021 Tactical Voting

-If we assume that the 15 constituency seats currently held by anti-Nationalist parties will hold, that leaves 30 seats currently held by the SNP, where there are more anti-Nationalists than SNP voters.
-These seats are our primary tactical voting targets (see the table below for an interactive table of results).
+The second set we don’t need to consider are the 15 constituency seats currently held by anti-Nationalist parties.
+Assuming they will continue to hold them, that leaves 30 seats currently held by the SNP, where there are more anti-Nationalists than SNP voters.
+These seats are our primary tactical voting targets.
+See the table above for an interactive table of results.

 Likewise, in Dunfermline, Labour need to supplement their 9,699 votes with 4,558 votes from 8,953 Conservatives and LibDem votes to win.
 In this case, around 50.9% would have to switch votes to Labour.

-Assuming that the parties only field a single candidate, and voters vote tactically, anti-Nationalist parties would gain as many as 30 seats.
+If voters vote tactically, anti-Nationalist parties could gain as many as 30 seats.
 More importantly, the SNP would lose 30 seats.
 This would result in anti-Nationalists taking 45 out of 73 seats, a majority of eight constituency seats.

 Labour would gain 14 additional constituency seats, while the Tories would gain 13 seats and the LibDems would gain three seats.
 Labour and Tories gain almost the same number of seats, so it is fair to say that each party benefits equally.
 Giving your Labour vote to a Tory candidate in one area, will result in a Labour candidate being elected in another area, and vice versa.

 This would destroy the SNP for a real generation, not a pretendy one.

 Even if only 75% of anti-Nationalist voters, whose party didn’t come second to the SNP, switched, there would still be a gain of 17 seats to anti-Nationalist parties, giving a total of 32 constituency seats.
 More than double.
 That would still knock the wind out of the SNP’s sails.